 So lace up those hiking boots, load up for a road trip and always remember to practice Leave No Trace principles, including staying on trails, respecting wildlife, packing out all trash and being prepared for emergencies.

 Here are several top waterfall hikes around the state to explore:

-While some trails remain temporarily closed due to the Eagle Creek Fire restoration efforts, many other iconic trails — notably Latourell Falls and Bridal Veil Falls offer easy hikes apart from the main waterfall corridor of the Gorge.
+While Multnomah Falls gets a lot of attention — and visitors — nearby Latourell Falls and Bridal Veil Falls offer easy hikes apart from the main waterfall corridor of the Gorge.
 Nonetheless they will likely be busy all spring and summer.
 Avoid congestion and limited parking by visiting during the week and early in the day.
 Latourell’s impressive 224-foot cascade will still be there, as will its family-friendly 2.4-mile round-trip loop, but with a lot fewer crowds.
 See what trails are open with this handy map by Friends of the Columbia Gorge.

 Umbrella Falls, in the Mt.
 Hood Natural Forest, is an awe-inspiring trek with striking technicolor views on the way to the 59-foot falls.
 The moderate hike will take 2-3 hours, depending on how long you meander along the fluffy white beargrass, deep purple lupine and bright red Indian paintbrush.
 The scene is picture-perfect on a clear spring day when Mt.
 Hood appears on the skyline.
 Bring a picnic and make a day of the 4.2-mile loop, stopping at sister Sahalie Falls along the way.